Electoral geography: United States

 The electoral geography of the United States is a description of regional political differences, which in recent years has been popularized by the red and blue paradigm to pictorially represent Republican and Democratic Election results.
-The presence of a two-dominant party system creates a great potential for disenfranchisement of minority voters and their opinions.
+The presence of a two-dominant party system creates a potential for disenfranchisement of minority voters and their opinions.
 Qualities of “northeasterliness”, “westerliness”, and “southerliness”, which constitute the expectations for Democratic, Republican, and volatile Republican voting results, have been used in order to understand and define the political landscape.
 However, culturally driven anomalies in this general expectation have been observed.

 Debate has been common in recent elections in regards to the election of the President of the United States via the electoral college.
-The debate stems from the fact that the electoral college is a malapportioned body., and thus provides for a scenario whereby a candidate may win the election via the electoral college without carry a plurality of the popular vote.
+The debate stems from the fact that the electoral college is a malapportioned body, and thus provides for a scenario whereby a candidate may win the election via the electoral college without carry a plurality of the popular vote.